halilgokcedag/Serverless-AWS-examples-with-Terraform/API_Gateway-Lambda-Integration/README.md

 ## IAM

-Required IAM role and Policy Attachment are defined in the Terraform resurces.
+Required IAM role and Policy Attachment are defined in the Terraform resources.

 ## Deployment